Image Credit: Ballycrovane Ogham Stone photographed by Lorraine Crowley ©2021

 Ogham can be written vertically or horizontally

-On stone or wood, Ogham inscriptions are written vertically and read from bottom to top.
-In manuscripts, Ogham is written horizontally and is read from left to right.
-Ogham script was used at the top of manuscript pages to annotate and display scholars’ names.
-Some written inscriptions contain an arrow at the beginning.
-This was used to denote the orientation or direction in which the inscription should read.
+Ogham inscriptions are carved vertically on stone or wood, read from bottom to top.
+In manuscripts, they are written horizontally and read from left to right.
+Ogham was used at the top of manuscript pages to note and display scholars' names.
+Some inscriptions start with an arrow to show which direction to read.

 There are no capital letters in Ogham

-All twenty letters of the alphabet are traditionally written in lower-case with no dashes or hyphens.
-In the 9th century, five more letters were added to denote two vowels side by side, such as ‘ea’ in the name Sean.
-Adapting to meet the modern 26 letter alphabet, some letters are substituted; the letter j is replaced with i, k with c, v with f, w with u, x with cs, y with i and p with q.
+All twenty letters of the alphabet are usually written in lowercase, without dashes or hyphens.
+In the 9th century, five extra letters were added to represent two vowels together, like ‘ea’ in the name Sean.
+To fit the modern 26-letter alphabet, some letters are replaced: j is changed to i, k to c, v to f, w to u, x to cs, y to i, and p to q.

 The letter P did not exist